 The damages listed above tend to fall within one of three categories.
 Economic compensation awards stem from the financial value of certain losses, such as the costs of the deceased's burial or medical bills.

-Non-economic damages refer to things that may not be as obvious in terms of money losses, but are nonetheless compensable, such as the mental anguish and loss of companionship caused by the death.
+Non-economic damages refer to things that may not be as obvious in terms of monetary losses, but are nonetheless compensable, such as the mental anguish and loss of companionship caused by the death.

 Punitive damages are meant to punish the wrongdoer and deter similar behavior.
 Punitive damages are sometimes awarded in cases involving especially egregious behavior, for example, a repeat drunk driver who causes a deadly accident and has a blood alcohol content twice the legal limit.

 Each case is unique, as unique as the families affected by these tragedies.
 Therefore, compensation tends to differ in each case.
 Rely on our experienced lawyers to fight tirelessly in pursuit of every dollar you need and deserve.

 Certain parties are eligible to file a wrongful death claim.
 These parties are largely defined by state statutes.
 The attorneys at Kelleher Law can determine if you are such an eligible party.